MStolpovskiy/QualiPipeMonitor_sketch/README.md

-A sketch for the future QualiPipe monitor.
+# A sketch for the future QualiPipe monitor.

+## Environment Setup

+To set up the Conda environment for this project, follow these steps:

+1. Clone this repository to your local machine.
+2. Navigate to the project directory.
+3. Run the following command to create the Conda environment:

+    ```bash
+    conda env create -f environment.yml
+    ```

+4. Activate the environment using:

+    ```bash
+    conda activate flask-ctapipe-env
+    ```

+Now, the Conda environment is set up with all the required packages, including ctapipe.
-# Used technologies:
+## Used technologies:
 - html to display the outputs
 - javascript in some places, to render some elements dynamically
 - python, because it's easy